 Among those who publicly expressed their position, the votes in favour came from Spain, Denmark, Italy, the Netherlands, Romania, Belgium, France, Portugal, Greece, Lithuania, Slovakia, Poland and Bulgaria.
 In the opposite direction, Luxembourg, Latvia, Slovenia, Ireland, Estonia, Austria, Sweden, the Czech Republic, Hungary, Malta and Croatia voted against.
 Germany abstained and the United Kingdom did not participate in the vote.

 The future of the CBCR directive, and of corporate tax transparency, is now to be decided by the Croatian Presidency.

 * What the CBCR directive means for corporations

-- The CBCR law will apply to any multinational company – European or otherwise – which currently operates in the EU single market, has a permanent presence in the EU or has overall revenues exceeding EUR 750 billion per year.
+- The CBCR law will apply to any multinational company – European or otherwise – which currently operates in the EU single market, has a permanent presence in the EU or has overall revenues exceeding EUR 750 million per year.

 - These corporations will be required to report, country by country, where they make their profits and where they pay their taxes in the EU.